-What is addiction, how come all drugs become addictive by way of binding to the CB1 receptor and how does CBD treat addiction?
+What addiction is, how drugs become addictive by way of binding to the CB1 receptor, and how CBD can treat addiction.

-Before discussing the mechanism by which CBD treat addiction, we should first understand what is addiction and how is it born.
+Before discussing the mechanism by which CBD treats addiction, we should first understand what addiction is and how is it born.

 What is addiction?